Mrrvm/Orient/C++/README.md

 ## Install
-There are a quite a few things to be installed,
+There are quite a few things to be installed,

   1) [IDS uEye camera software](#ids-ueye-camera-software)
   2) [LPMS-CU software](#lpms-cu-software)